Firefly Workshop FAQ

 Please budget for providing car transportation to the Highlands Nature Sanctuary, and to various field trip locations, distances noted on the Schedule of events.
 Carpooling can usually be arranged with other participants for day trips, and when we have limited parking at our destinations, car sharing is encouraged or sometimes necessary.
 Don’t forget some pocket money for snacks, souvenirs, etc.

-Full registration includes three delicious and healthy meals a day, with an emphasis on fresh ingredients and home-cooked recipes.
+Full registration includes dinner for Friday and Saturday evening.
 Our meals avoid nearly all processed foods.
 Even our salad dressing is homemade.
 If you have food restrictions, please make a note on the registration form and we will let you know if we cannot accommodate your needs.
 We regularly accommodate vegetarian.and gluten-free diets.
 Meat is almost always a side dish to the main entrée, and can be accepted or declined.
 If you have a specific allergy, be sure to tell us and we will let you know what possible dishes you need to avoid.
 Because we make nearly all of our foods from scratch, we know everything that goes in them.

 Location and Maps: